-The above specific criteria will be used in assessing the project proposal applications for 2019.
+The specific criteria will be used in assessing the project proposal applications for 2020.
 The criteria are not listed in order of priority.

 The applicant must be affiliated with an institution or institute with which the researcher has an employment relationship, for the duration of the project period.
 The research project shall be written in either English or one of the Scandinavian languages (Norwegian, Swedish, Danish).
 The researcher must meet academic/scholarly standards, and the MoD's reporting regulations must be met.

 The application shall have a realistic level of ambition, a clearly stated proposition/hypothesis and a project synopsis not exceeding 3-4 pages.
-The application shall furthermore contain a proposed budget, the bio of the applicant (including a list of previous publications), as well as the name and identity of eventual partners/collaborators involved in the project.
+The application shall furthermore contain a proposed budget, the CV of the applicant (including a list of previous publications), as well as the name and identity of eventual partners/collaborators involved in the project.

 Compliance and accountability

 The researcher must report to the MoD on the progress and results of the project work when requested.
 The MoD reserves the right to use final reports and publications free of charge, for internal purposes.
 The project is also expected to submit to the MoD a policy paper that describes the conclusion of the research project and how the grant has been used.
 The conclusion shall include an account of potential implications for Norwegian security and defence policy.
 Upon receiving project approval, there is usually a dialogue with the MoD, in order to ensure that MoD expectations and requirements are clearly communicated and taken into consideration.
 Furthermore, the researcher is expected to present project findings to the MoD during or shortly upon completion of the project.
-This is typically conducted in the form of an informal briefing for the MoD policy department and other MoD representatives.
+This is typically conducted in the form of a briefing for the MoD policy department and other MoD representatives.

 If the grant funds are not spent in accordance with budget guidelines and criteria, or the objectives are not met, this will influence the researcher/institution's opportunities to receive grants in the future.
 The MoD can also withhold funds if the project is not carried out according to mutually agreed terms.